nargiz-m/NodeJS-Program/README.md

 # NodeJS-Program
 NodeJS Global Mentoring Program Homeworks

-To launch Homework 2, execute:
+To launch Homework 2,3 and 4, execute:
 *npm run express-server*

 To get auto-suggest list from limit users, sorted by login property and filtered by loginSubstring in the login property navigate to